In Search Of Yummy-ness

 Caribbean Sorrel Drink

-Sorrel Drink is a tangy, spice-infused beverage that is often served at Christmas and New Year's in several parts of the Caribbean.
+Sorrel drink is a tangy beverage infused with warm spices often served at Christmastime and New Year's in several parts of the Caribbean.

 Two glasses of sorrel with ice on a table with Christmas decorations.